DinoChiesa/ApiLoadGen/README.md

 ----------------------

 - OPTIONS and HEAD are not yet supported as verbs in the requests that comprise a job
-- The settings for the job store are hardcoded to an open App Services app under my personal account.
+- The settings for the job store are hardcoded to an App Services org+app under my personal account.
+This should be specifyable.
 - The companion UI to manage job definitions is pretty limited.
 And ugly.
+- When the token to contact App Services expires, the load runner server stops work, unable to read jobs.
+Need to implement token refresh.
 - Currently there is no way to set a variable X-Forwarded-For header.
-There will be a way to allow a weighted-random selection of XFF.
+There should be a way to allow a weighted-random selection of XFF.
-- starting a job with a non-existent job id results in {"message":"ok"} response.
-Expected: 400 {"message":"no such job"}
-- all requests in all sequences included in a job must point to the same API server.
-This is an unnecessary restriction.
-- the angularjs client app connects directly to App Services to authenticate.
-It should authn through the loadgen server. (not implemented yet)
-- the extracts get access to only the response body.
-Should also be able to access response headers.
 - Does not handle XML requests or responses, or anything non-JSON
 - it is not possible to change the logging verbosity in the loadgen server
+- the server depends on restify, which won't work in the Apigee Gwy noderunner